 During your breast lift procedure, Dr. Doherty may make an incision around your nipple (areola incision), down the center of your breast (lollipop incision) and/or underneath the crease of your breast (anchor incision).
 The best incision option for you will be determined during your initial consultation.
 He will then tighten up the existing skin, removing the excess, in order to reshape your breast.
 Last, he will reposition your nipple to a higher, more flattering position on your chest wall.

 In general, the skin around the nipple does not need to be trimmed.
 The exception is patients whose skin has seriously expanded whether due to weight gain or pregnancy.
-For them, the size of the nipple may need to be reduced in order to fit the new breasts.
+For them, the size of the areola may need to be reduced in order to fit the new breasts.
 Again, this will be discussed in detail before your surgery.
 Dr. Doherty performs all of his breast lift procedures under general anesthesia in the operating room at a Boston area hospital or accredited surgical center.

 Do Not Fear the Scar